-Now entering its 56th year, Quimby’s Cruising Guide has become known as the go-to resource for boaters traveling the rivers of America’s heartland — including the inland portion of The Great Loop.
+Now entering its 56th year, Quimby’s Cruising Guide has become the go-to resource for boaters traveling the rivers of America’s heartland — including the inland portion of The Great Loop.

 The 250-page, spiral-bound book covers 9,436 miles on 23 waterways and features more than 1,250 individual entries for marinas, docks, locks and dams, and fuel and service facilities.